The capital city of Malta

 The Co-Cathedral was the church of the Knights and each section of the Knights (called langues and named after their country) has a chapel within the church.
 Perhaps the finest of the chapels is that of Aragon, Catalonia and Navarre which was decorated by Preti showing St. George and the Dragon.
 In the chapel of Italy you can see the painting of The Mystical Marriage of St. Catherine as well as Caravaggio's painting of St. Jerome.
 In the crypt there are the remains of twelve of the Grand Masters.
 There is also one knight buried there.
 He was Sir Oliver Starkey, an English knight who was La Vallette's secretary during the Great Siege of 1565.
 Although it is easy to be impressed by the ceiling, do not over look the floor of the Co-Cathedral.
 Here you will discover the tombstones of over three hundred knights.

 Make sure you visit the museum before leaving.
-There are some fine tapestries based on paintings by Poussin and Rubens and they are brought out into the church during the festa of St. John.
+There are some fine tapestries based on paintings by Poussin and Rubens and they are brought out into the church during the feast of St. John.

 The Malta Experience